MiltonGreat/Credit-Risk-Modelling/README.md

 **What I Did in the Project:**

-- **Probability of Default (PD):** Built a machine learning model to predict the likelihood of loan default, incorporating features such as income, family size, and credit history.
+- **Probability of Default:** Built a machine learning model to predict the likelihood of loan default, incorporating features such as income, family size, and credit history.
 - **Credit Scorecards:** Created a credit scorecard to categorize borrowers into different risk buckets (e.g., low risk, medium risk, high risk).
-- **Loss Given Default (LGD):** Built models that estimated LGD based on the applicant’s profile (e.g., loan amount, collateral).
+- **Loss Given Default:** Built models that estimated LGD based on the applicant’s profile (e.g., loan amount, collateral).
-- **Exposure at Default (EAD):** Calculated potential exposure at the time of default using historical data to estimate the potential loss to the lender.
+- **Exposure at Default:** Calculated potential exposure at the time of default using historical data to estimate the potential loss to the lender.

 ### 3. Give Me Some Credit